IEC 60870-5-104 Server communication protocol

 For example instead of ASDU 2 (Single-point information with time tag) or ASDU 30 (Single-point information with time tag CP56Time2a) ASDU 1 (Single-point information) will be sent.

 This behaviour is suitable in situation when the values have been invalidated as a result of communication error and after the communication is re-established the values come with old timestamps which causes problems in archive (if the values change only rarely, calculated archives depending on them will be also invalid till a new value arrives).
+At the same time, this behavior is strictly according to the IEC standard, which says that the response to Interrogation should not use ASDUs with time stamps.

 |K||Sending window size i.e. packet quantity, which is sent by the process D2000 KOM without receiving a confirmation (S-frame or I-frame).
 According to the standard, the default value is 12.||-||12|